-At the end of 2023 the District had \$254.8MM invested in capital assets, net of depreciation, which is comprised of the Nine Springs Wastewater Treatment Plant, eighteen major pumping stations, over one hundred miles of interceptor sewers and force mains, and associated facilities.
-There was a slight increase of \$0.1MM in total capital assets at the end of 2023 compared to 2022.
-Changes in capital assets by major category is included in the notes to the financial statements (Note 4 - Capital Assets).
+At the end of 2024 the District had \$267.8MM invested in capital assets, net of depreciation, which is comprised of the Nine Springs Wastewater Treatment Plant, eighteen major pumping stations, over one hundred miles of interceptor sewers and force mains, and associated facilities.
+There was an increase of \$13.0MM in total capital assets at the end of 2024 compared to 2023.
+Changes in capital assets by major category are included in the notes to the financial statements (Note 4 - Capital Assets).

-The District's six-year capital improvement plan for 2025 through 2030 includes \$290MM of expenses.
+The District's six-year capital improvement plan for 2025 through 2030 includes \$290 million of expenses.
 Larger projects are expected to be financed with Clean Water Fund loans administered by the State of Wisconsin or by general obligation bonds.
-Smaller projects, less than \$0.5MM will generally be financed with cash.
-A capital fund reserve balance of approximately \$22MM is maintained to finance any unplanned capital improvement.
+Smaller projects, less than \$500,000, will generally be financed with cash.
+A capital fund reserve balance of approximately \$22 million is maintained to finance any unplanned capital improvement.